 Back to Top

-The Program fee includes tuition, housing, airport transfer, a cultural event, a city excursion with lunch, an arrival kit, WMU International Health insurance, and fees.
+The Program fee includes tuition, administrative fees, instructional costs, International health and emergency insurance, housing, airport transfer, a cultural event, a city excursion, an arrival kit.

 Students applying for this program may be eligible for the Haenicke Institute for Global Education Study Abroad Scholarship.
 Apply online for this scholarship.
 Students may also be eligible for the Arts and Sciences International Study Scholarship.